 Hi, and welcome to my week of meal planning: Day 2!

 Something I love to do with leftovers is make them stretch!
-We had one leftover container full of yesterday’s grain bowl which included quinoa, roasted veggies (brussels sprouts, cauliflower, parsnips and broccolini), sauerkraut, and pepitas.
+We had one leftover container full of yesterday’s grain bowl which included quinoa, roasted veggies (Brussels sprouts, cauliflower, parsnips and broccolini), sauerkraut, and pepitas.
 I massaged a big bunch of kale, tossed it all together and doused it in the creamy kale pepita pesto sauce that I made the other day.

-It’s as easy as that!
+This kale quinoa salad is as easy as that!
 Oh, except I also roasted some of the leftover chickpeas, until crisp, and tossed those in too:

 Both of these meals (yesterday’s and today’s) are super flexible – swap in any roasted vegetables that you like or feel free to change up the protein if you’re not feeling like chickpeas.